MerlinVR/UdonSharp/README.md

     }
 }
 ```

 #### Other examples

 For more example scripts take a look at the wiki page for [examples](https://github.com/Merlin-san/UdonSharp/wiki/examples), the Examples folder included with U#, or the [community resources](https://github.com/Merlin-san/UdonSharp/wiki/community-resources) page on the wiki.

+### Visual Studio Code Integration

+You can follow [this video guide](https://www.youtube.com/watch?v=ihVAKiJdd40) to get Intellisense for C# within your Unity project in Visual Stido Code (VS Code), inlcuding libraries such as UdonSharp.

 ## Credits

 - See [CONTRIBUTORS.md](https://github.com/vrchat-community/UdonSharp/blob/master/CONTRIBUTORS.md) for people who have helped provide improvments to UdonSharp
 - The open source project [Harmony](https://github.com/pardeike/Harmony) helps Udonsharp provide a better editor experience

 #
 [![Discord](https://img.shields.io/badge/Discord-Merlin%27s%20Discord%20Server-blueviolet?logo=discord)](https://discord.gg/Ub2n8ZA)